 The Group has contracts bundled with two performance obligations, comprising supply of access flooring plates and provision of installation services, of which, the promises to transfer access flooring plates and installation services are capable of being distinct and separately identifiable.
 Accordingly, the Group allocates the transaction price based on the relative stand-alone selling prices of the access flooring plates and installation services.
 The control of the access flooring plates and installation services are transferred to a customer over time only when the promised access flooring plates are installed onto the properties controlled by the contract customers.
-For those access flooring plates which are delivered to but are not yet installed onto the site properties controlled by that customers, the Group bears all their risks and retains their control, the customers do not receive and consume the benefits of these uninstalled access flooring plates or the value of assets under control of the customers are not enhanced and in accordance with the terms of the contracts, these uninstalled access flooring plates, which are still under control by the Group, are continued to be recognised as inventories of the Group at the reporting period end.
+For those access flooring plates which are delivered to but are not yet installed onto the site properties controlled by that customers, the Group bears all their risks and retains their control, the customers do not receive and consume the benefits of these uninstalled access flooring plates or the value of assets under control of the customers are not enhanced and in accordance with the terms of the contracts, these uninstalled access flooring plates are not yet transferred to and not yet accepted by the customers, and accordingly, these uninstalled access flooring plates, which are still under control by the Group, are continued to be recognised as inventories of the Group at the reporting period end.